top of page

 Island Peak in Nepal

 How hard is it to climb a 6000m Himalayan peak?
-6000m peaks in the Himalayas are often referred to as trekking peaks.
+Some of the more popular 6000m peaks in the Himalayas are often referred to as trekking peaks.
 They are usually only up to 500m above this height because anything closer to 7000m is much harder and less likely to be classed as trekking.
-Although trekking peaks, they require respect and a good amount of mountain endurance even though the daily distance you cover is kept under 1000m ascent.
+They are also less technical but can require crossing glaciers and steep sections of Scottish grade 1-2 climbing.
+Although trekking peaks, they require respect and a good amount of mountain endurance even though the daily distance you cover is usually kept under 1000m ascent.
 This is due to altitude and how fast the body can acclimatise.
 Ascend too much in one day and you could become very ill with altitude sickness - HAPE (High Altitude Pulmonary Edema) or HACE (High Altitude Cerebral Edema) If it wasn’t for the altitude then trekking to this height would be achievable for most people; however the majority of unsuccessful summits is due to trying to acclimatise too quickly.
 By getting fitter and having a better cardiovascular system you can improve your body’s ability to recover from exercise.
 Being fitter also means the exercise is easier so you don’t waste precious energy reserves lower down on the mountain.

 Lobuche in Nepal.